Comparing CBD and Anxiety Medications

 SSRI's are partially used to avoid the long term and very significant addiction issues with benzos.

 A study at Harvard looked at the effectiveness of SSRI's for anxiety specifically (not including depression):

-They found that there was a 2.3 point improvement out of 56 total variance from placebo.
+They found that there was a 2.3 point improvement out of 56 total variances from placebo.

-In other works, placebo (sugar pill) was about 80% as effective as SSRI's for a standard anxiety test score.
+In other words, placebo (sugar pill) was about 80% as effective as SSRIs for a standard anxiety test score.

 70% of people who use SSRI's experience sexual dysfunction and reduced libido.